-X10 mode causes the VR3 to revert to old 2007 software, primarily for users who prefer the previous configuration enter NO with a long push of the left switch.
-If the unit freezes in this screen simply remove the battery for ten minutes to reset it.
+X10 mode causes the VR to revert to old 2007 software, primarily for users who prefer the previous configuration

 Prog - DO NOT ENTER THIS FEATURE unless programming via the website.
-If you access this accidentally, you will see this screen
+If you access this accidentally, you will see this screen.